The Most Important Afghan Military Men Against the Taliban

 After the Taliban took over Afghanistan they massacred many members of the Achakzai tribe, to which Raziq belonged.
 Many Western media channels, like the New York Times, published articles depicting him as a criminal or a mass murderer, which he clearly wasn't.
 The articles are to probably justify his murder and to criminalize those who were clearly anti-Taliban.

-had previously allied with the Taliban.
-In early 2022, he briefly held the
+In early 2022, Mehdi Mujahid briefly held the

 position of the Taliban's provincial chief of intelligence in Bamyan province,